-Prior, Coombs served as an ABC News reporter and anchor, covering news stories for "ABC News One", and serving as a substitute anchor for "World News Now" and "World News This Morning."
-During her tenure at ABC News, Coombs covered leading news stories such as the Clinton impeachment trial, the Kosovo crisis and Hurricane Floyd, as well as anchored the network's first special report on John F. Kennedy Jr.'s plane crash.
+Prior, Coombs served as an ABC News reporter and anchor, covering news stories for "ABC News One," and serving as a substitute anchor for "World News Now" and "World News This Morning."
+During her tenure at ABC News, she covered leading news stories such as the Clinton impeachment trial, the Kosovo crisis and Hurricane Floyd, as well as anchored the network's first special report on John F. Kennedy Jr.'s plane crash.

-Coombs is a member and former board member of the National Association of Hispanic Journalists.
+She is a member and former board member of the National Association of Hispanic Journalists.
 Born in Havana, Cuba, she speaks fluent Spanish.

-Coombs earned a Bachelor of Arts degree in History from Yale University.
+Coombs earned a Bachelor of Arts degree in history from Yale University.
 Following graduation, she was the recipient of a Leo Beranek Reporter Training Fellowship.

 Follow Bertha Coombs on Twitter